Helmut Kobler, director of the 33-minute science-fiction film

 Since then he’s upgraded to a 1.2GHz PowerBook G4, which, like its predecessor, runs Final Cut Pro, Adobe After Effects and the other applications necessary for massaging digital video.
 He used DVD Studio Pro 2 on the PowerBook to author the

-of “Radius,” which features over three hours of behind-the-scenes and making-of clips as well as two audio commentaries.
+two-disc DVD release of “Radius,” which features over three hours of behind-the-scenes and making-of clips as well as two audio commentaries.
 Work on the DVD set started in 2002, after the

 film was completed, and quickly evolved into what he calls “Guerilla film school on a disc.”